 On Metacritic, Tekken 3 is tied 25th as one of the best reviewed games of all time at a score of 96, matched by the likes of Half-Life 2, GTA V, the original Bioshock, GoldenEye for the N64 and the GameCube version of Resident Evil 4.
 It’s an esteemed level of company, and a level of success that’s only been beaten by one other fighting game, Soulcalibur.
 As for sales, Katsuhiro Harada claimed on Twitter that the game sold 8.36 million copies in its initial run, which is just staggering for a fighting game.

 Unfortunately, Tekken 3 is a bit hard to get hold of and play on account of it being a PS1 game, though if you managed to pick up one of those PS1 Minis, you can play Tekken 3 to your heart’s content.
-In the meantime, Tekken 7 will undoubtedly serve you well as the standard bearer for the iconic fighting games series going into the future.
-Long live Tekken.

 Some of the coverage you find on Cultured Vultures contains affiliate links, which provide us with small commissions based on purchases made from visiting our site.
 We cover gaming news, movie reviews, wrestling and much more.